Wednesday, July 1, 2015

 Loretta Lynn's Ranch Museum

-We stopped at the gift shop to purchase a couple of postcards and we left.
+We stopped at the gift shop to buy a couple of postcards and left.

-It was very hot and humid so we had enough of walking outside.
+It was very hot and humid, so we had had enough of walking outside.

-We stopped in front of Loretta's Ranch Home to take pictures and pictures of Hurricane Creek.
+We stopped in front of Loretta's Ranch Home to take pictures of Hurricane Creek.

-Standing on steps of Loretta & Mooney Lynn Hurricane Mills Home
+Standing on the steps of Loretta & Mooney Lynn, Hurricane Mills Home

 Hurricane Mill Falls